What Is The Difference Between Mixture And Compound

 Here are some practical tips and expert advice to help you better understand and work with mixtures and compounds:

 2. Understand the role of intermolecular forces: The properties of mixtures are often influenced by the intermolecular forces between the components.
-For example, the solubility of a solid in a liquid depends on the strength of the interactions between the solute (the solid) and the solvent (the liquid).
+To give you an idea, the solubility of a solid in a liquid depends on the strength of the interactions between the solute (the solid) and the solvent (the liquid).
 Stronger interactions lead to higher solubility.
 Understanding these forces can help you predict the behavior of mixtures.

 3. Be aware of azeotropes: An azeotrope is a mixture of two or more liquids whose proportions cannot be altered by simple distillation.
 This occurs because the vapor phase has the same composition as the liquid phase when boiled.
 Azeotropes can pose challenges in separation processes.